ShuaiZhao/ruby_from_keyle_carson_Kaffulman_center/README.md

-from keyle carlson at Kauffman Center at kc
+from kyle carlson at Kauffman Center at kc thekylecarlson@gmail.com